 It is increasingly accepted that the universe includes all possible worlds, as described by Everett.
 This means that with every event that actually happens in the world, the other possible versions of that event happen too, in other, parallel versions of the world.
 Thus as Everett stated, the reality of the individual is a branching tree of possible sequences of events.
-Just two outcomes are illustrated in this picture gratis Max Tegmark.
+Just two outcomes are illustrated in this picture, courtesy of Max Tegmark.
 When Bob asks Alice out for a drink, both outcomes actually happen, in different versions of the world.

 This leads directly to the idea of quantum immortality.
 Whenever you might die at the next moment, there is always an alternative moment, a different variation of reality, in which you survive.
 Since there is nothing to experience in the version of reality where you die, you only ever experience the one where you survive.
 As Marcus Chown states:

 If the Many Worlds is correct, it seems the only certainty in life is not death but immortality.
 We’re all gonna live forever.
 (2002, 40)

 Russian Roulette is often used as an example.
 There are six possible positions of the bullet, so mechanically there are six possible outcomes.
 In five of them you just hears the gun just go click.
 There is a lot more noise in the other outcome, but you cannot hear it because in this version of reality you no longer exist.
 But as there is nothing to experience in that version of reality, you inevitably experience one of the other five.
 That is the theory.
 It is examined in colourful detail in the article Does Quantum Theory Imply You Are Immortal?.